changmw/chang-cantontese-input/legend/readme.md

 * Treasurer: 	Victor
 * Section Editors: 	Micheal, Daniel, Donkey, Geoffrey, Sandy, Victor, Alex, Simon, Authray, Kathy
 * Chinese support: 	Big Bill, Tommy
-* Publisher 	City Univerity Of Hong Kong
+* Publisher: 	City Univerity Of Hong Kong

 Ladies and gentlemen, it is my honour to bring to you the long-awaited yearbook of BScCS(86-90) -- the Legend!